-Typically, 65-gallon aquariums come in one main shape, with the same dimensions as the majority of 65-gallon tanks.
+Typically, 65 gallon (246 liters) aquariums come in one main shape, with the same dimensions as the majority of 65 gallon (246 liters) tanks.

 65 Gallon Saltwater Fish List

-Picking the right fish for a 65-gallon fish tank is somewhat of a daunting task, however, it most certainly doesn't have to be.
+Picking the right fish for a 65 gallon (246 liters) fish tank is somewhat of a daunting task, however, it most certainly doesn't have to be.
 Fortunately, due to the larger size of the tank, there are many great options.

 Ideally, you will want to fill your tank up with peaceful and friendly fish that will not behave too erratically or aggressively towards others.

 But if you did want to introduce a predatory fish, you have the space to do so without worrying too much about your other fish "going missing", so long as you are providing them with enough live food.

 Not only are there fantastic options when it comes to fish but you can create an awesome reef environment too, by adding various corals and live rock, but we will get into that later on.

 For now, enjoy our list consisting of the best saltwater fish for a 65 gallon (246 liters) tank!